-For buyers who do not know what to expect as the selection process gets underway, here is some advice to make the most of the home buying experience.
+What is the first step in buying a home?
+For buyers who do not know what to expect as they start the home-buying process, here is some advice to make the most of the home buying experience.

 The first step toward home ownership is to know your credit score.
-Companies like MyFico.com collect data from the major credit reporting companies and aggregate the data into a single score.
-Lenders use this score to evaluate how likely you are to repay a debt in the future.
+The major credit bureaus, Equifax, TransUnion, and Experian, collect data from your spending habits and aggregate the data into three scores.
+Lenders use these scores to evaluate how likely you are to repay a debt in the future.
 It's important to know that requirements vary from lender to lender.